Rango-bit/CoTexNet/README.md

   Since it is required to use the LLaVA model to perform inference on each ROI image, we strongly recommend localized deployment of the LLaVA model.
 Please [download🤗](https://huggingface.co/liuhaotian/llava-v1.5-13b) the pre-training parameters and configuration files for the LLaVA model and place them in the `llava_inference/llava-v1.5-13b` folder.
 - CLIPSeg(`clipseg`: model backbone)

   The pre-training parameters and files for the CLIPSeg model are automatically downloaded when running the segmentation code below.
-Alternatively, you can manually [download🤗](https://huggingface.co/CIDAS/clipseg-rd64-refined/tree/main) and place them in the `model/pretrained` folder and then modify the `clipg_hf_api` parameter in `model/CoTexNet.py`.
+Alternatively, you can manually [download🤗](https://huggingface.co/CIDAS/clipseg-rd64-refined/tree/main) and then modify the `clipg_hf_api` parameter in `dataset_config/train_config.yaml`.

 ### Generate Text